-As the size of the master functions increase in terms of the variable support set, it becomes impractical to search over all possible candidate functions since a total of $2^{n}-2$ functions must be evaluated.
-To avoid this exponentially large exhaustive search, a heuristic method using Binary Decision Diagrams (BDDs) can be used [14].
-A BDD is a directed acyclic graph that represents a fully specified switching function $f: \mathbf{B}^{n} \to \mathbf{B}$ .
-All vertices in a BDD are annotated with either a Boolean constant or a dependent variable.
-Those vertices annotated with a constant are terminal nodes with the remainder of the vertices referred to as non-terminal nodes.
-All non-terminal vertices have two exiting directed arcs while terminal vertices have no exiting edges.
-One of the nonterminal vertices is denoted as the initial node of the BDD and it has no edges pointing to it.
-These graphs are ordered in the sense that for any given path from an initial to a terminal vertex, all intermediate vertices encountered are annotated with variables that may occur only once during the traversal and always in the same order regardless of the path.
-BDDs are also reduced in the sense that all isomorphic subgraphs are shared and that no redundant vertices exist.
-Additionally the edge set of a BDD also carries annotations in the form of Boolean constants.
-Each non-terminal vertex has two exiting edges labeled with a 1 or a 0.
+As the size of the master functions increase in terms of the variable support set, it becomes impractical to search over all possible candidate functions since a total of 2^n-2 functions must be evaluated.
+To avoid this exponentially large exhaustive search, a heuristic method using binary decision diagrams (BDDs) can be used [15].
 A switching function may be evaluated for a particular variable assignment by traversing a path from the initial to a root node and following the directed edges that correspond to the polarity of each variable for the particular assignment.
 The annotation of the root node is then the evaluation of the function.
-As an example, Figure 10 contains a diagram representing a BDD for the master function given in Table 1 with a variable ordering of a, b, c respectively.
+As an example, Fig. 10 contains a diagram representing a BDD for the master function given in Table I with a variable ordering of a, b, c.

-It is a property of BDDs that all paths from the initial to a root vertex represent disjoint cubes in the on- or off-set of the function being represented.
+It is a property of BDD's that all paths from the initial to a root vertex represent disjoint cubes in the on- or off-set of the function being represented.
 By definition, a trigger function is one that is composed of a set of cubes in the on-set that represent cubes in either the on- or off-set of the master function and which depend on fewer variables than the master function.
 Such cubes are easily identified from a BDD representation of the master function by extracting those that correspond to paths from the initial to a terminal node such that the paths do not include all variables.
-In the example master function in Table 1, a trigger function can be extracted depending only on variables a and b.
-In the corresponding BDD shown in Figure 10a, note that variables a and b are ordered first and that complete paths exist by following the 0-edge of variables a and b yielding the cube as the on-set of the trigger function.
-These complete paths are illustrated in the BDD in Figure 10b where two paths are shown by the dashed ovals that correspond to the cubes $\{abc\}=\{00-,11-\}$ .
-The technique for extracting a trigger function is then to construct a BDD with all variables in the set $I_T$ to be grouped together and appear in the BDD structure closest to the initial node with the remaining variables in I to appear closer to the root nodes.
-Next, the BDD is traversed and all distinct paths containing variables in $I_T$ are chosen as cubes in the on-set of the trigger function whether those paths terminate at terminal nodes annotated with 0 or 1.
+In the example master function in Table I, a trigger function can be extracted depending only on variables a and b.
+In the corresponding BDD shown in Fig. 10(a), note that variables a and b are ordered first and that complete paths exist by following the 0-edge of variables a and b yielding the cube as the on-set of the trigger function.
+These complete paths are illustrated in the BDD in Fig. 10(b) where two paths are shown by the dashed ovals that correspond to the cubes $\{abc\} = \{00-, 11-\}$.
+The technique for extracting a trigger function is then to construct a BDD with all variables in the set I_T to be grouped together and appear in the BDD structure closest to the initial node with the remaining variables in I to appear closer to the root nodes.
+Next, the BDD is traversed and all distinct paths containing variables in I_T are chosen as cubes in the on-set of the trigger function whether those paths terminate at terminal nodes annotated with 0 or 1.